International Journal on Criminology

 Online ISSN: 2333-9861

 International Journal on Criminology is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+It is supported through Policy Studies Organization.
+The Policy Studies Organization is in Special Consultative Status with the Economic and Social Council of the United Nations since 2023.

 Editorial Board